 As companies look to cut costs and boost profits in an era of tighter regulatory controls, there is a growing number of accountants recruited into the world of business to perform internal audits and management functions.
 Accountants are no longer relegated to backrooms, and instead frequently collaborate in Management Discussion and Analysis (MD&A) meetings, both to contribute their insights and to draft GPFFRs (general purpose federal financial reports) for the SEC.

 The Employment Development Department (EDD) of California has also noted an increase in the number of highly specialized accountants involved in accounting information system design and IT network auditing for systems management companies like Symantec in Mountain View.
-In the public sector, the Office of the Inspector General of the U.S. Department of Labor based in San Francisco employs IT auditors to draft the computerized audit programs used in federal, state and municipal agencies.
+In the public sector, the Office of the Inspector General of the U.S. Department of Labor based in San Francisco employs IT auditors to draft the computerized audit programs used in federal, state and municipal agencies.<!- mfunc feat_school ->

 California Accountants: Employment Facts

 Optimistic occupational forecasts continue to make the Golden State very attractive to accountants.
-According to the United States Department of Labor Bureau of Labor Statistics (BLS), there were 162,000 accountants and auditors gainfully employed throughout California in 2018.
-By 2026, this number is expected to climb to nearly 179,700.
-A 10.9% employment growth rate in combination with existing accountants leaving the workforce means approximately 16,640 positions will be available annually during the ten-year period leading up to 2026.
+According to the EDD, there were 168,800 accountants and auditors gainfully employed throughout California in 2018.
+By 2028, this number is expected to climb to nearly 181,800.
+A 7.7% employment growth rate in combination with existing accountants leaving the workforce means approximately 17,650 positions will be available annually during the ten-year period leading up to 2028.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Jobseekers that search for positions in the Los Angeles-Long Beach-Anaheim metropolitan division and the San Francisco-Oakland-Hayward district can expect exceptional opportunities, as these regions were recognized among the country’s top ten metropolitan areas with the highest levels of employment.